NOREIED/linux-honor-fmb-p-dsdt/README.md

 bios version: 1.13

 OS: fedora 44 (kernel 6.19)

+chinese version

 ##
 on the first, my english is bad,sorry... :(

-i don't have global version machine,so i can't fix and test global version. you can read this article and fix by yourself.
+i try to fix global version,but i don't have global version device. so i can't test this patch work on global version

 even the touchscreen is fixed by dsdt,but you still need to block a broken keyboard interface